Platform.sh User Documentation

 When you set up or update an integration, it also needs permission to manage its webhooks.
 This means your user needs to be a repository admin to create the integration.
 You can remove this permission after setup.

-Make sure you give your token a description.
+Make sure you give your token a description, and set it to “No expiration”.

 If you’re generating a classic personal access token, ensure the token has the appropriate scopes based on what you want to do: